microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationconditionapplication.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An object representing an application condition which will trigger an authenticationEventListener.
+An object representing the application that will be triggered for an authenticationEventListener.

 ## Properties